BRA1L0R/ucpack/README.md

 Rust implementation of the ucpack serialization format used in the Arduino Alvik using [serde](https://docs.rs/serde).

-This crate does not implement the body protocol itself, but rather the binary serialization format it uses to encode its messages.
+This crate does not implement the body API itself, but rather the binary protocol and format it uses to encode its messages.

 ### The crate